geocomPP/sdvwR/Section4_Final_Example_Conclusions.md

 ```

-The next step is to "fortify" the World coastlines and create the base plot.
+The next step is to `fortify` the World coastlines and create the base plot.
 This sets the extents of the plot window and provides the blank canvas on which we will build up the layers.
-The first layer created is the wrld object; the code is wrapped in c() to prevent it from executing by simply storing it as the plot's parameters.
+The first layer created is the wrld object; the code is wrapped in `c()` to prevent it from executing by simply storing it as the plot's parameters.

 ```r